A Comprehensive Plan for Elmwood Park

 Over 100 residents participated in the first public meeting for the comprehensive plan process.
 The meeting was held on Thursday, September 15, 2011, at the Elmwood Park Recreation Center Gym.

 Residents and community members had another opportunity to participate in this planning process by attending the March 1, 2012 Community Visioning Workshop.
 Using interactive polling software and a web tool for public input, the workshop allowed participants to share how they would like the village to look in the future.

 Additionally, approximately 130 stakeholders shared their ideas about what should be included in the comprehensive plan through the project's interactive public engagement website that was active in the spring of 2012.

 The final opportunity for the community to provide feedback about this plan was during a Public Open House held on Thursday, March 7, 2013.
 Members of the community could drop by the Elmwood Park Recreation Center to learn about and comment on the main recommendations of the draft plan.

-An appendix to the plan which describes the community engagement strategy for this planning process can be found here.
+An appendix to the plan, which describes the community engagement strategy for this planning process, can be found on-line.